dominik-pichler/Review_me_if_you_can/README.md

 |  |===|--|   \.'\|===|~|--|%%|~~~|--|
 ^--^---'--^    `-'`---^-^--^--^---'--'
 ```
-** Knowledge Graphs for the win! **

-Unfortunately, time is limited and life is to short to read all great books.
+Knowledge is power but, unfortunately, time is limited and life is too short to read all great books.
-Hence, I let computers read for me:
+Hence, I let computers read for me - Join now and watch me do it

 # TBD